davrot/overleaf_living_with_keycloak/README.md

 # Notes

 1. All the docker container will be placed during this installation at /docker/.... .
+2. Make absolutely sure that the Fully Qualified Domain Name (FQDN) is **NOT** in the /etc/hosts of the server.

 # Ready the docker networks